Robust Graph Contrastive Learning with Information Restoration: Experiments

 \section{Experiments}

-In this section, we introduce the experimental settings and conduct comprehensive experiments to validate the effectiveness of our robust model.
-Specifically, we outline the questions that we seek to answer below. \begin{itemize} \item \textbf{RQ1:} Comparing with baseline models, does our model achieve better robust performance for node classification and graph clustering downstream tasks? \item \textbf{RQ2:} How do different components of the model contribute to its performance? \item \textbf{RQ3:} How do the hyperparameters in the proposed model impact the quality of the node embeddings? \end{itemize}
+In this section, we introduce the experimental settings and conduct comprehensive experiments to validate the effectiveness and efficiency of our robust model.
+Specifically, we outline the questions that we seek to answer below: \begin{itemize} \item \textbf{RQ1:} Comparing with baseline models, does our model achieve better robust performances? \item \textbf{RQ2:} How do different components of the model contribute to its performance? \item \textbf{RQ3:} How do the hyperparameters in the proposed model impact the quality of the node embeddings? \end{itemize}